facil-io/cstl/stl_slices/004 bitwise.md

 If the `FIO_BITWISE` macro is defined than the following macros will be
 defined:

+**Note**: the 128 bit helpers are only available with systems / compilers that support 128 bit types.

 #### Byte Swapping

 Returns a number of the indicated type with it's byte representation swapped.